 The types of women honored shows the breadth of historical contributions women have made throughout the state.
-They range from the famous, such as Georgia O’Keefe—her marker is near her Abiquiú home; singer Louise Massie Mabie, the “Original Rhinestone Cowgirl” who lived in Hondo Valley; to community heroes like Sally Rooke, a telephone operator who died at her post saving countless lives when in 1908 a wall of water rushed through Folsom.
+They range from the famous, such as Georgia O’Keeffe—her marker is near her Abiquiú home and studo; singer Louise Massie Mabie, the “Original Rhinestone Cowgirl” who lived in Hondo Valley; to community heroes like Sally Rooke, a telephone operator who died at her post saving countless lives when in 1908 a wall of water rushed through Folsom.

 Prior to 2007, not one of New Mexico's 680 Official Scenic Historic Markers had as its central subject a woman.